thebishalthapa/Exam-Management/README.md

-# SMS is a whole new approach to school management
+# Exam Management is a whole new approach to school management
-SMS (School Management System) is a whole new approach to school management Education system forms the backboneof every nation.
+Exam Management is a whole new approach to school management Education system forms the backboneof every nation.
 In recent times, advanced technology is extensively being used to revolutionize school management by streamlining education-related processes.